toshioendo/hhrt/README.md

 Some environment variables control behavior of HHRT, which may be useful for optimizations.
 Subject to change.

+### General

+* HH_MAXRP (Default is 1): Maximum number of processes that becomes "running" per node.

+* HH_PROF_PATH: See a document in tools directory.

+### Valid if HHRT is compiled with USE_CUDA

 * HH_DEVMEM (Default is 0): Device memory size that HHRT recognizes.
 If it is 0 (default case), we use the entire physical device memory.
 You can use expressions, 2.5G, 4096M, etc.

 * HH_DH_SLOTS (Default is 2): Device memory size that each process can use is configured as HH_DEVMEM/HH_DH_SLOTS.
 If it is 1, the size limitation is mitigated, but the overall performance tends to lower.
 The default value is 2, for enabling overlapped swapping.

-* HH_MAXRP (Default is 1): Maximum number of processes that becomes "running" per node.

 * HH_PIN_HOSTBUF (Default is 0): If it is 1 (and the library is compiled with USE_CUDA), host heap and swapping buffer on host are allocated on pinned memory.

+### Valid if using the "file layer"

-* HH_NLPHOST (Default is 99999): Valid if you are using the "file layer".
-Maximum number of processes that are put on host memory (or upper layer).
+* HH_NLPHOST (Default is 99999): Maximum number of processes that are put on host memory (or upper layer).

-* HH_FILESWAP_PATH (Default is nul string): Directory names must be specified if you are using the "file layer".
-Swapped files are generated in the specified directory.
-You can specify multiple pathes, like "swapdir1:swapdir2", which are used in process round-robin fashion.
+* HH_FILESWAP_PATH (Default is nul string): Directory names MUST be specified to use the file layer.
+Swapped files are generated in the directory(s).
+You can specify multiple pathes, like "swapdir1:swapdir2", which are used in round-robin fashion among processes on a node.

-* HH_PROF_PATH: See a document in tools directory.

 ## Current limitations